boralyl/brewfather-tools/README.md

 ## Running

 1. Mark recipe as public in brew father.
-2. On the Batch details export as "Brewfather Batch JSON"
+2. On the Recipie details export as "Brewfather Recipe JSON"
 3. Run the following:

 ```bash